A growing business can be significantly hindered or driven into bankruptcy by a single lawsuit.

 Communication of hazards on the job site is very important and clearly marking any obstacles, materials, spills, or other hazards is vital to communicating this.

-Almost 10% of all falls resulting in a fatality are caused by falling through a surface or existing opening.
+.
 This is why you must clearly mark areas that are deemed fall dangers and especially holes or gaps in the floor surface.

 4. Contain Spills